burakkymz/MultiShop/README.md

 ## NuGet Packages
 The packages used in this project are
-These packages should be installed via the NuGet Package Manager or by using the ''dotnet add'' package command.
+These packages should be installed via the NuGet Package Manager or by using the ```bash dotnet add```  package command.

 - Microsoft.EntityFrameworkCore – ORM for managing SQL databases
 - Microsoft.EntityFrameworkCore.SqlServer – SQL Server provider for Entity Framework Core